instructlab/instructlab/docs/containerization.md

 (app-root) ilab chat
 ```

 ## Containerfile design

-The container files use a multi-stage builder approach to keep the final image small.
+The container files use a multi-stage builder approach to keep the final
+image small.
 There are typically several stages:

-- The `runtime` stage contains packages and Python virtual environment needed to run InstructLab.
+- The `runtime` stage contains system packages needed to run InstructLab.
-- The `builder` stage has build tools and development files to build and compile additional packages.
+- The `builder` stage has build tools and development files to build and
-- One or several stages fill the virtual environment with PyTorch stack.
+  compile additional packages.
-- The `final` stage assembles `runtime` and the virtual environment.
+- The `final` stage assembles `runtime` and InstructLab's virtual environment.

+The container mimics the layout of the `ubi9/python-311` container with a
+virtual environment in `/opt/app-root`.
+The working directory and user's home
+is `/opt/app-root/src`.

 `pip install` and `dnf install` use a cache mount to cache downloads.
+This
-This speeds up rebuilds and shares common packages between builds of multiple containers.
+speeds up rebuilds and shares common packages between builds of multiple
+containers.

-Python byte code `__pycache__` is removed and not created by pip (`PIP_NO_COMPILE`) to reduce the size of the image.
+Pip is configured to not compile Python code to byte code (`PIP_NO_COMPILE`)
+to reduce the size of the image.

-The virtual env is owned by the default user (uid `1001`).